Purchasing a Commercial Property: What happens if you rely on a statement which isn’t true?

 During the negotiation stage of any contract, statements which aim to encourage a party to enter into a contract may be made.
 However, if one party makes a false statement in hopes of inducing the other to enter into the contract, legal action may be brought against them.
 The formal legal term of this scenario is called ‘misrepresentation’ and it can apply to any contract however, for the purposes of this blog, I’ll be referring to the sale of commercial property.
 A recent Supreme Court case considers what happens in such circumstances.

-The case: 5 Ridge Pty Limited v Tryname Pty Limited NSWSC 371
+5 Ridge Pty Limited v Tryname Pty Limited NSWSC 371

 - The misrepresentation: The vendor made a number of representations to the prospective purchaser that the property’s current tenants were going to exercise their option to extend their lease.
 The vendor further stated that the contract was in fact ‘subject’ to the tenants exercising their option to extend their lease.
 The purchaser relied on this statement and decided to purchase the property.

 - What happened?
 One of the tenants decided not to exercise their option to extend their lease after the purchaser signed the contract.